How to Maximise Your Solar Savings

 As solar power is derived from the sun, it makes sense to be maximising your energy usage during the day when the sun is shining.

-Using majority of your solar power as it’s generated rather than sending it back to the grid for a feed-in tariff will provide you with the best savings.
-Feed-in Tariffs for West Australians currently sit at 7 cents per-kilowatt hour, and the rate at which you pay for electricity is 28 cents.
+Using the majority of your solar power as it’s generated rather than sending it back to the grid for a feed-in tariff will provide you with the best savings.
+Feed-in tariffs for West Australians under the Renewable Energy Buyback Scheme* sit at 7 cents per kilowatt hour, and the rate at which you pay for electricity is 28 cents.
 Each time you use a unit of energy generated from your solar system, you save 28 cents rather than only earning the 7 cents from your feed-in tariff.

-Self-consuming your solar energy is much more financially viable and a better use of your investment.
-With a few behavioural changes and formation of new habits, you can easily start to maximise your solar energy consumption.
+Self-consuming your solar energy is much more financially viable and is a much better use of your investment.
+With a few behavioural changes and the formation of new habits, you can easily start to maximise your solar energy consumption.